davesnowdon/naoutil/README.md

 * If a naoIp is provided but not a naoPort,
   * If the naoIp correspond to an Avahi entry, get the naoPort.
-  * If there is no NaoQi with this IP address on Avahi, it uses the default port, 9559.
+  * If there is no NaoQi with this IP address on Avahi, it uses the default port, '9559'.
 * If a naoIp is not provided,
-  * If Avahi returns a NaoQi running on locally on the machine, uses it.
+  * If Avahi returns a NaoQi running locally on the machine, uses it.
   * Otherwise, get the first NaoQi Avahi found.
-  * If no NaoQi can be found by Avahi, use the default nao.local IP address and 9559 port.
+  * If no NaoQi can be found by Avahi, use the default 'nao.local' IP address and '9559' port.
 * If no brokerIp is given, try to find the IP of the network card routing to the detected naoIp.
 * If no brokerPort is given, use 0 (let the broker find itself a free port).

+## ALModule
+A wrapper around ALModule is provided in the naoutil package.
+It adds two significant features.

+First, you don't need to declare your ALModule in the globals of your script.
+Neither you need to set the name of this global equal to the module name.
+This wrapper will do it all for you.
+Therefore, you can create new ALModule anywhere you want in your code: inside functions, modules, classes, etc.

+Second, you don't need to provide a module name.
+The wrapper will create it for you, based on the fully qualified name of your sub-class.

+<pre lang="python"><code>
+from noaoutil import ALModule

+class MyModule(ALModule):
+    def __init__(self):
+        ALModule.__init__(self)
+        # Or
+        ALModule.__init__(self, 'moduleName')

+def myFunction()
+    aModule = MyModule()

+myFunction()
+</code></pre>